 -

-QuickBooks Time — Good for businesses that want time tracking tightly connected to QuickBooks payroll
+QuickBooks Time — Best for businesses that want time tracking tightly connected to QuickBooks payroll

-QuickBooks Time is a time clock solution designed to track employee hours and sync approved time with QuickBooks accounting and payroll.
+QuickBooks Time is a time clock program for small businesses that need to sync employee hours directly with QuickBooks Online Payroll.

-In our full QuickBooks Time review, we discovered that employees can clock in and out from mobile, desktop, or a shared kiosk.
+In our full QuickBooks Time review, we were able to clock in and out from mobile, desktop, and a shared kiosk.
 The system records regular hours, breaks, and paid time off, and pushes everything into digital timesheets.

-I was impressed by its verification features, including GPS tracking, geofencing, and facial recognition.
+You can also set up geofences around job sites to remind employees to clock in when they arrive and clock out when they leave.
 During our testing, the app successfully blocked clock-ins outside approved job sites, but it still let us override the restriction by adding a note.
 Even though these clock-ins are flagged for manager review, this flexibility could still be taken advantage of without clear policies in place.

 During testing, we were able to clock in and out of the QuickBooks Time mobile app, add entries, and leave timesheet notes.
-Breaks and overtime management
+Seamless QuickBooks Integration

 What users say about QuickBooks Time